tytydraco/yessleep/out/Haunted_By_God.md

 Coincidence?

 Unnerved, I showed the status to my girlfriend of the time, who we'll call Emily.
-She acknowledged the uncanniness of the situation, but was able to help me stay calm and rational.
+She acknowledged the uncanniness of the situation, but was able to help me calm down and rationalize.

 Some time after that, perhaps a few months later, on one particular night, I could be found cuddling with Emily in my bedroom.